Together with community partners, Samaritan is taking a holistic view of “health” and “care.”

 “It’s about more than giving clinical care,” said Glen Cunningham, vice president of Population Health Services at Samaritan.
 “It’s about looking at all aspects of a person’s health — physical, mental and emotional well-being — and making sure they have the resources to manage their care.
 It’s about keeping people healthy.”

-Together with community partners, Samaritan provides outreach and support in Benton, Lincoln and Linn counties.
+Samaritan and its partners provide outreach and support in Benton, Lincoln and Linn counties.
 New tools are being used to analyze and respond to health needs.
 These include the software program, Unite Us, which links medical providers with community organizations that provide health-related services, such as food, housing and transportation.

 Through its Community Health Promotion Department, Samaritan conducts comprehensive needs assessments every three years in all three counties.
 That information helps to establish priorities and goals that inform Samaritan’s grantmaking efforts and other community investments.